pa1511/Geo-Location/README.md

 ## Usage

+In [backend](backend/) you have detailed instructions for running the application backend.
 In [frontend](frontend/) you have detailed instructions for running the application frontend.
-In [backend](backend/) you have detailed instructions for running the application backend.
+If you use Docker, make sure to start the backend before the frontend.
+Otherwise the nginx server which serves the frontend and functions as a reverse proxy to the backend won't be able to find the backend.

+NOTE: Use the same usage type for frontend and for backend!

 If you decide to use docker, after building the images, you can run both frontend and backend using docker-compose:
 `sudo docker-compose up`